Francois Botha: Kickboxing and mixed martial arts career

 From 2003 to 2006 Botha participated several times in the kickboxing combat sport, K-1.
-His current K-1 record is 4-11, with two wins coming against K-1/Kickboxing legends Jérôme Le Banner and Peter Aerts.
+His current K-1 record is 4–11, with two wins coming against K-1/Kickboxing legends Jérôme Le Banner and Peter Aerts.
 Botha's final K-1 match was a three-round decision loss to Jorgen Kruth on 20 May 2006 in a K-1 superfight in Stockholm, Sweden.

 Botha also had one mixed martial arts fight.
 On 31 December 2004 he lost to Yoshihiro Akiyama via an armbar submission in the first round.

 On 14 October, Botha beat Espedito Da Silva by KO at K-1 Rules Africa Bomba-Yaa 2006.

 Botha made a return to kickboxing in 2008.
-On 30 March 2008, Botha defeated muay thai kickboxer Kaoklai Kaennorsing at The KHAN in Seoul, Korea by decision.
+On 30 March 2008, he defeated muay thai kickboxer Kaoklai Kaennorsing at The KHAN in Seoul, Korea by decision.
 He lost to French kickboxer "Le Gentleman" Gregory Tony at WFC 6 on 27 September 2008 in Bulgaria.